steveseguin/browser-to-rtmp-docker/README.md

 You'll need Docker, but the rest should be pretty much handled by that.

-If the following doesn't work for you, search online for how to install that.
+Installing docker the classic way:
 ```
 sudo apt-get update
 sudo apt-get install docker-io -y
 ```

-or if that complains, you can try:
+or if that complains about buildx issues, you can try:
 ```
 snap install docker
 # add `"storage-driver": "vfs"` to /var/snap/docker/current/config/daemon.json  ## EC2 / Vultr / Cloud servers might need this added
 sudo snap restart docker
 ```
+As noted, you may need to add somethign to a config file to get Docker working with some cloud services.

-I've tested this on ARM64 Ubuntu; I've yet to test on AMD64 though.
+I've tested this on ARM64 Ubuntu 22 and Ubuntu 18 AMD64.

 ## Running